AilurusBio/synbio-parts-db/README.md

-# SynVectorDB githubshare
+# SynVectorDB Local Deployment

 **Local Deployment Version of SynVectorDB: Embedding-Based Retrieval System for Synthetic Biology Parts**

-This repository contains the **githubshare** version - a standalone, local deployment of SynVectorDB designed for educational, research, and demonstration purposes.
+This repository contains a standalone, local deployment of SynVectorDB designed for educational, research, and demonstration purposes.
 SynVectorDB is a comprehensive embedding-based retrieval system that addresses critical challenges in synthetic biology part discovery through AI-driven semantic search and systematic data curation.

 ## 📖 About SynVectorDB